Overview

 You need to create a file called samplesheet.csv

 that lists your samples and their FASTQ file paths.
-Use a text editor (like nano) to create this file:
+Create and edit the file in OnDemand or use a text editor (like nano) to create this file:

 nano samplesheet.csv